ventus-ag/documentation/content/getting-started/projects.md

 ## Edit Project
 To edit the Project, do the following:
-- identify the Project, that you want to edit on the *Projects Overview page*;
+- identify the Project, that you want to edit on the *Projects page*;
 - click on the **Actions** icon and select the **Edit** in the list of available options;
 - update the Project Name on the next opened *Edit Project window*, and click on the SAVE icon.